Catappult/appcoins-iab-sample/README.md

 ### Permissions

 Your app needs a permission to allow it to perform billing actions with AppCoins IAB.
 The permission is declared in the **AndroidManifest.xml** file of your app.
-Since Google Play IAB already declares a permision with name **com.android.vending.BILLING**, you should rename it to **com.appcoins.BILLING**.
+Since Google Play IAB already declares a permission with name **com.android.vending.BILLING**, you should rename it to **com.appcoins.BILLING**.

 **Google Play IAB**